aiforged/docs/docs/index.md

 ## Best practices

 - Identify your document type first; pick the appropriate service and training approach
-- Normalize inputs early (PDF conversion, digitize, split) to improve downstream accuracy
+- Normalize inputs early with PDF conversion and digitization to improve downstream accuracy
 - Use verifications and work items where confidence or policy requires human oversight
 - Ground LLM prompts with datasets and context; enforce schemas for deterministic outputs
 - Track lifecycle with DocumentStatus and UsageType; define clear archiving and retention policies